moso/hyper-arc-dark-controls/README.md

 # hyper-arc-dark-controls
 Pretty window controls from the Arc Dark theme for [hyper](https://github.com/zeit/hyper)

 A plugin that makes the close, minimize and maximize buttons look like the Arc Dark window controls.
-This plugin is tested in both linux and windows.
+This plugin has been thoroughly tested in Ubuntu and Windows 10, and works with both `v1.4.8` (latest stable) and the `v2.0.0` canary versions.

 Originally forked from [@krve](https://github.com/krve)'s [hyper-mac-controls](https://github.com/krve/hyper-mac-controls) and modified by [@moso](https://github.com/moso).